 A fee may not be validly paid before the due date.
 The only exceptions to that principle are:

 Payments made before the due date which are not valid may be refunded by the EPO.
 If payment is made shortly before the due date, it is possible that the EPO will not return the payment.
 In this case, however, payment only takes effect on the due date.
-See A‑X, 5.2.4 regarding renewal fees for a European patent application.
+This does not apply to payments via deposit account of renewal fees made before the earliest valid payment dates under Rule 51(1) EPC, see A‑X, 5.2.4.